-When shopping for a gaming laptop, you’ll probably run into models featuring some sort of Max-Q graphics card, such as an “RTX 2080 Max-Q.” Max-Q is a graphics card technology Nvidia first launched in 2017 that allows the rendering horsepower of the company’s higher-end graphics cards -- previously reserved for desktop PCs or very bulky gaming laptops--to fit in a slimmer form factor that's more like mainstream laptops.
+When shopping for a gaming laptop, you’ll probably run into models featuring some sort of Max-Q graphics card, such as an “RTX 2080 Max-Q.” Max-Q is a graphics card technology Nvidia first launched in 2017 that allows the rendering horsepower of the company’s higher-end graphics cards -- previously reserved for gaming PCs or very bulky gaming laptops--to fit in a slimmer form factor that's more like mainstream laptops.
 There are Max-Q versions of Nvidia’s GTX and RTX graphics cards, but there is no AMD equivalent to Nvidia’s Max-Q.

 If you’re wondering about the unique name, the term Max-Q is one that Nvidia borrowed from the aerospace world.
 As Nvidia detailed in a blog post, Max-Q is when a spacecraft has its maximum dynamic pressure.
 Go figure.